julamifra/MY_CV-HTML_AND_CSS/README.md

 - __Navigation Bar__

     - Featured at the top of the page, on all three pages: the main page, the contact form page and the confirmation page.
-    - In the left corner of the navigation bar the 'Julián Amigó Francés' logo (J.A.F.) is showed, that links to the top of the main page
+    - In the left corner of the navigation bar the 'Julián Amigó Francés' logo (J.A.F.) is showed, that links to the top of the main page.
     - In the right of the navigation bar, the other navigation links are displayed: 'About me', 'Experience', 'Abilities' and 'Contact'.
 The first three move to the relevant sections of the same page, while the last one links to the contact form located on a new page.
     - The color of this section is a soft green, used throughout the page, as we will see bellow.